-An individual who believes that she or he has been a target of a bias-related crime is encouraged to immediately report an incident to NYP Security, the Assistant Dean for Students Affairs, or to the Senior Associate Dean for Education, or the Senior Director, Office of Institutional Equity.
+An individual who believes that she or he has been a target of a hate/bias-related crime is encouraged to immediately report an incident to the NYPD, NYPH Security, the Assistant Dean for Students Affairs, the Senior Associate Dean for Education, or the Senior Director, Office of Institutional Equity.
+To facilitate the assessment of hate/bias-related incidents and follow-up, the Office of Institutional Equity will provide assistance.
 The incident will be reviewed and investigated, and a determination will be made as to how the allegation will be handled.